As you become more familiar with WordPress, you may occasionally come across the term blogroll.

 (Links – All Links)

-You can delete links individually, delete multiple links by selecting their check boxes, or remove all your links.
+You can delete links individually, delete multiple links, or perform a bulk delete.

 (Deleting multiple links)

-(Links: bulk-deletion function)
+(Links: bulk-delete function)

-Your selected links will be deleted …
+Your links will be deleted …

-(links deleted message)
+(links deleted notification)

 Using The Links Widget

-Installing the Links Manager plugin adds a ‘Links’ widget to your ‘Widgets’ page.
+Installing the Links Manager plugin adds a ‘Links’ widget to your ‘Widgets’ section.

 (Appearance Menu – Widgets)

-You will notice that a ‘Links’ widget has been added to the Available Widgets section …
+You will see that a ‘Links’ widget has been added to the Available Widgets section …

 (Links widget)

-(Add a links widget to a widgetized area)
+(Add a links widget to your sidebar)

-(Link widget options)
+(Link widget - options)

 (You can add multiple link widgets to your sidebar)

-(Link widget settings – Select Link Category)
+(Link widget options – Select Link Category)

-You can sort links by Link rating, Link ID, Link title, or display links in Random order …
+You can sort links by Link ID, Link title, Link rating, or display links in Random order …

-(Link widget settings – Sorting options)
+(Link widget options – Sorting options)

 (An example of how links can be displayed on a sidebar)